athaser/stackoverflow_api_python_flask_wrapper_with_keycloak/README.md

 1. Unittest Library was utilized
 2. run python3 api_test.py
 3. There are 6 tests in total.
 4 pass and 2 fail.
 The failures are because app.py uses queries in a proper request.
-The requests that pass are requests to the DNS and the IP that the API is hosted for 1 day (1st July 2022-2nd July 2022) and for 2 days (1st July 2022-3rd July 2022) as an example.
+The requests that pass are requests to the DNS and the IP that the FLASK API is hosted.
+For 1 day (1st July 2022-2nd July 2022) and for 2 days (1st July 2022-3rd July 2022) as an example.